ComScore

 Other ways to go blonde involve getting partial or full highlights, balayage or ombré, all of which use bleach to lighten up darker strands, but rather than being applied all over your head from root to tip, it's only applied to certain sections of your hair.

-jamie chung brown to blonde hair
+brown to blonde hair Jamie Chung

 Paul Archuleta/Getty Images

-And What Happens During The Process?
+What Happens During The Hair Dyeing Process?

 "Going from brunette to blonde is a challenging task that largely depends on how dark your natural hair color is to start," says Oropeza.
 For example, if you have light or medium brown hair, you’ll only need to lift (that’s stylist-speak for lighten with bleach) your color a level or two; on the other hand, if you have dark brown hair that borders on black, you’ll need to lift it several levels.